MouseBiteLabs/Game-Boy-MBC3-Multicart/README.md

 ### Current Draw Measurements

 The revision of MBC3 chip you are using will influence how much current draw you get, and thus how long your battery life will last.
-For the test set up, I am replacing the battery with a regulated DC power supply set for 3 VDC for consistency, on a cart board with an MM1134 chip for U4, and brand new AS6C62256 SRAM.
+For the test set up, I am replacing the battery with a regulated DC power supply set for 3 VDC for consistency, on my regular MBC3 cart board with an MM1134 chip for U4, and brand new AS6C62256 SRAM.

+These numbers are for reference only - to help you decide which MBC3 revision to use for your game, if you have a choice.
+The current required for retaining save data on the multicart will be slightly higher due to the extra components compared to a regular MBC3 cartridge.

 | Rev   | P/N      | Current draw (no RTC) | Current draw (with RTC) |
 | ----- | -------- | --------------------- | ----------------------- |